- Code FINM3006

 Upon successful completion, students will have the knowledge and skills to:

-- Understand the role of banks in an economy and the global trends in banking
+- Explain the role of banks in an economy and the global trends in banking and bank regulation

-- Understand how banks’ lending policies can influence corporate decision making
+- Describe how banks’ lending policies can influence corporate decision making

-- Understand debt markets and their role in liquidity management
+- Analyse debt markets and their role in liquidity management

-- Understand the causes and consequences of bank failure and the global financial crises
+- Summarise the causes and consequences of bank failure and the global financial crises

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Students are expected to commit 130 hours of work in completing this course.
 This includes time spent in scheduled classes and self-directed study time.

 Information about the prescribed textbook will be available via the Class Summary.